Generative Bayesian Optimization: Generative Models as Acquisition Functions: Introduction

 One of the most promising alternatives to batch BO has been to train a generative model as a proposal distribution informed by the acquisition function and then sample a batch from the learned proposal \citep{Brookes2019cbas, stanton2022accelerating, Gruver2023, Steinberg2025variational}.
 This approach comes with several advantages.
 Firstly, given a trained generative model, sampling is usually inexpensive.
 Secondly, existing general-purpose generative models can be used and fine-tuned for the optimization task at hand.
 Lastly, sampling avoids estimating the global optimum of an acquisition function, which can be hard.
 However, existing generative approaches to black-box optimization usually rely on fitting a surrogate (regression or classification) model first then training a generative model on top of it \citep{stanton2022accelerating, Gruver2023, Steinberg2025variational}.
 This two-stage process compounds approximation errors from both models and can increase the computational cost significantly when compared to having a single model.

 In this paper we present a general framework for learning generative models for batch Bayesian optimization tasks that requires a single model without the need for additional probabilistic regression or classification surrogates.
-Our approach encodes general utility functions into training objectives for generative models directly.
-We focus on two cases, one where we train the model via a loss function for a reward model analogously to the direct preference optimization (DPO) formulation for large language models \citep{Rafailov2023dpo}, and the second one where we train the generative model through traditional divergence minimization, using utilities as part of sample weights.
-We present theoretical analyses of algorithmic convergence and performance and empirical results on practical applications involving high-dimensional combinatorial optimization problems.
+Our approach for generative BO (GenBO) encodes general utility functions into training objectives for generative models directly.
+We focus on two cases, one where we train the model via a loss function for a reward model analogously to the direct preference optimization (DPO) formulation for large language models \citep{Rafailov2023dpo}, and the second one where we train the generative model through divergence minimization, using utilities as part of sample weights.
+We present theoretical analyses on the convergence of approximations and empirical results on practical applications involving high-dimensional combinatorial optimization problems.